dustinfast/intuitive_agent/README.md

   * Back-propagates fitness according to the current context *C*.
 * Output
   * Represents information bound for conscious awareness.
-  * A collection of the *k* permutations showing logical connectedness.
+  * A collection of the permutations showing logical connectedness.

 ### Scalability